PewD3n1s/FAvourite-fictional-cHaracter/README.md

 My fav character

-This waa just made as a quick oroject as it is my first.Thank you for viewing it! :)
+This was just made as a quick project as it is my first.Thank you for viewing it! :)